Explore Life in Vlora: Pros & Cons of Living on Albania’s Southern Coast

 PRO: Budget-Friendly Traditional Restaurants

-Local eateries serve traditional Albanian cuisine at very reasonable prices.
+Local eateries serve traditional Albanian cuisine at very reasonable prices—see our Vlora Food guide for specific places to start.
 From grilled meats and fresh salads to hearty stews and pastries, dining out is affordable and often feels like a home-cooked experience.
 You can enjoy generous meals without stretching your budget.

 PRO: Amazing Fresh Seafood